websavers/pick-giveaway-winner/readme.txt

 Donate link: https://www.makeworthymedia.com/plugins/
 Tags: giveaway,give away,winner,winners,contest,draw,prize,prizes,random,random number
 Requires at least: 3.0
-Tested up to: 4.3
+Tested up to: 4.9.2
-Stable tag: 1.1
+Stable tag: 1.3

 Randomly select a winner or winners from the comments of a giveaway post.

 == Description ==

 This plugin randomly selects a winner or winners from the comments of a giveaway post.
-You can also disqualify people who've entered more than once (determined by email), or reduce their entries to only one.
+It only lists the 100 most recent posts to reduce strain on your server.
+You can disqualify people who've entered more than once (determined by email), or reduce their entries to only one.
 The plugin uses MySQL's random function RAND() to randomly select the winners directly from the database.

 == Installation ==